jeffgore00/hcj143-learning-docker/NOTES.md

 >
 > Why, then, can Macs like mine run Docker?
 >
-> That's where Docker Desktop comes in. **Docker Desktop sets up a Linux virtual machine in order to run Linux containers.** So just wanted to hammer this point home - just because Docker is a different concept from a VM, doesn't mean a VM isn't necessary.
-To run Docker on your Mac, you _need_ a Linux VM, and Docker Desktop handles this for you.
+> That's where Docker Desktop comes in. **Docker Desktop sets up a Linux virtual machine in order to run Linux containers.** So just wanted to hammer this point home - just because Docker is a different concept from a VM, doesn't mean some virtualizations isn't necessary.
+To run Docker on your Mac, you _need_ some virtualization of the Linux OS family, and Docker Desktop handles this for you.
 (Likewise, Docker Desktop for Windows sets up a Linux VM so that you can run Linux containers.)
 >
 > - "native macOS virtualization running a custom minimal Linux distro"
 >   https://hub.docker.com/editions/community/docker-ce-desktop-mac